TehShrike/abstract-state-router/readme.md

-To manage webapp states so that you don't have to deal with url paths or anything.

 [ui-router](https://github.com/angular-ui/ui-router/wiki) is fantastic, and I would use it in all of my projects if it wasn't tied to AngularJS.

+But I don't want to use AngularJS - I want to use *[my favorite templating/dom manipulation libraries here]*.

 Thus, this library!
-Written to work with [browserify](https://github.com/substack/node-browserify).
+Written to work with [browserify](https://github.com/substack/node-browserify), it lets you create nested "states" that correspond to different parts of the url path.

+For example: if your "user profile" state contains "contact settings" and "profile image" sub-states, browsing from /profile/contact to /profile/image will change the content to display the "profile image" state without touching any of the DOM elements in the user profile page template.

+To see an example app implemented with a couple of different browser rendering libraries, [click here to visit the state-router-example on Github Pages](http://tehshrike.github.io/state-router-example).

-# Construction
+# API

 ```js
 var createStateRouter = require('abstract-state-router')